How to Hem Curtains: Quick and Easy Methods

 - Puddle: Longer curtains that flare out on the floor.
 This style is romantic, feminine and old-world, ideal for drapery in formal rooms.
 Use high-quality, thick fabric like velvet or linen.

-How wide should the hem be?
+How wide should a curtain hem be?
 Always allow for a double-folded hem.
 This prevents the rough fabric edge from showing when you cut your curtains and creates a neat and clean appearance.

 Longer curtains need longer hems and shorter curtains need shorter hems to look proportional: